meg-gutshall/flatiron-curriculum-notes/sql/topic-introduction/what-is-sql.md

-# Lesson: What is SQL?
+# Lesson: What is SQL

 ## Notes